neddamj/semantics/README.md

 trainer.train()
 ```

+More examples for inference and training of semantic communication models can be found in the example folder

 ### Roadmap

 - [x] Ability to train semantic communication models
 - [x] Add metrics to the package
+- [x] Make into python package for easy usage
+- [x] Implement more model architectures
 - [ ] Train models and store their weights somewhere
 - [ ] Have the ability to download pretrained models
-- [ ] Make into python package for easy usage
-- [ ] Implement more model architectures